wesleywerner/loveslime/README.md

   * The `w` and `h` are the width and height of each frame.
   * The `south` and `southd` are the frames and delays for the south-facing animation.
   * The other directions are optional but recommended. `SOUTH` will be used as default if none of the other directions are given.

+The format of the `south` frames and delays following the [anim8 library](https://github.com/kikito/anim8) convention.
+I recommend you go over there to read about the Frames format.

 Notes:

 * The `tileset` is a file name to the image tileset, they are cached for re-use.
 Multiple actors who use the same tileset will re-use the cached copies.